deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * I have updated the controller to respond when no value is provided for the id segment variable in Listing 15-20.
     Listing 15-20.
 Checking for an Optional Segment Variable in the HomeController.cs file

+* You can see the result of starting the application and navigating to the /Home/CustomVariable controller URL (which doesn't define a value for the id segment variable) in Figure 15-10.

 ### Defining variable-lenght routes

 ### Prioritizing controllers by namespaces